 - And saving the best for last!
 No visit to Mexico is complete without attending a night of Mexican Wrestling!

-So there you have it – hopefully we’ve given you enough information to create your prefect Mexico City Tour – and given you a great list of things to do and places to visit to make sure you get the most from your visit.
-Don’t forget to let me know you’re own highlights once you’re back and remember to grab these everyday travel essential before you go:
+So there you have it – hopefully you’ve enjoyed our Mexico City Travel Guide and found our travel tips useful; and that we have given you a great list of things to do and places to visit in Mexico City to make sure you have a great time.
+Don’t forget to let me know you’re own highlights once you’re back!

 CLICK THE IMAGES TO ORDER NOW